Facebook to Restrict Ad Targeting Following Discrimination Settlement

 However, we understand it’s going to prove challenging to continue at the same level of marketing with the newly limited abilities to target audiences.

-Though we haven’t run tests yet, our first instinct is to rely more heavily on Custom Audiences — which further underpins the value of good customer relationship management (CRM) data for our auto clients.
-As we continue testing, we’ll certainly write about our results.
+For your dealership’s marketing, we encourage you to rely more heavily on Custom Audiences — which further underpins the value of good customer relationship management (CRM) data.

 ( ⬇️ Subscribe to our blog to stay up to date on our Facebook findings and other marketing news, tips, and tricks.)